What can I do?

 Full replacements needed

-The only way to protect public health and also be cost effective is for the City to begin a comprehensive program to replace ALL lead lines without further delay.
+The only way to protect public health and also be cost effective is for the City to replace ALL lead lines without further delay.

 Nearly a quarter of Pittsburgh residents live in poverty and more than half rent their homes.
 Renters of any income level and families living in poverty currently have no recourse to have dangerous lead lines serving their homes replaced.
 The City knows that most residents are unable to address this problem on their own.